-- plagiarism;
+- plagiarism

-- false citation;
+- false citation

-- aiding and abetting;
+- aiding and abetting

-- falsification of data;
+- falsification of data

-- multiple submission;
+- multiple submission

+- unauthorised use of Al

-- cheating in exams and;
+- cheating in exams and

-- contract cheating.
+- contract cheating

 8. Is it not reasonable to expect students to know about academic misconduct from previous education?

 Students come to St Andrews with a wide variety of earlier educational experience.
 Practices that were deemed acceptable at lower levels of education or in a different cultural context may not be acceptable in the University of St Andrews.
 We cannot therefore assume a full understanding of the nature of academic misconduct on the part of students entering the University at either postgraduate or undergraduate level.
 For this reason there is compulsory on-line training for all matriculating students.